jooooel/TIL/README.md

 [📝 Practical Go lessons](https://www.practical-go-lessons.com)

 [📝 How to start a Go project in 2023](https://boyter.org/posts/how-to-start-go-project-2023/?utm_source=substack&utm_medium=email)

-# AI
-[🎧 Generative models: exploration to deployment](https://overcast.fm/+NvtsaS8Z0) - A good summary on how to going from choosing a model, to deploying it.

-[📖 OpenAI Cookbook](https://cookbook.openai.com/) - A lot of examples for how to use ChatGPT.

-[📖 LLM for Book Summaries (Comprehensive Bulleted Notes): Walkthrough and Model Rankings](https://github.com/cognitivetech/llm-long-text-summarization/) - Detailed walkthrough on how to summarize large texts (books) using locally run models.

-[▶️ A Hackers' Guide to Language Models](https://www.youtube.com/watch?v=jkrNMKz9pWU) - Jeremy Howard talks about how LLMs work and shows some examples of RAG and fine tuning.

 ## LLMOps
 [🧙‍♂️ Awesome Prompt Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - Hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc.